rust-lang/rust/doc/adding_lints.md

 rustup component add rustfmt --toolchain=nightly
 ```

-Use `./util/dev fmt` to format the whole codebase.
+Use `cargo dev fmt` to format the whole codebase.
 Make sure that `rustfmt` is
 installed for the nightly toolchain.

 ### Debugging